The Art of Holding Space

 By holding space, you create a container for liberation to occur in your life and in society.
 The Art of Holding Space is an instrument for hope, transition, and positive change in our time of near-constant transition, as we yearn to emerge into a new story.

-Advance praise for The Art of Holding Space
+Praise for The Art of Holding Space

 “Heather Plett brings so much grace, care, and accountability to this book and her teachings.
 She leaves us with hard-earned lessons and skills intended to support people and help lead us toward repair.”